-Yet parents cannot do this alone.
-We must join together to build assets in our youth in order to strengthen our community.
-We must recognize that EVERYONE can build assets in youth.
-Its not about having the perfect youth program or an advanced degree in human services.
+Parents cannot do this alone.
+We must join together to build assets for our youth in order to strengthen our community.
+It’s not about having the perfect youth program or an advanced degree in human services.
 Building assets is about RELATIONSHIPS.
 People build assets in youth by developing relationships and having interactions with youth that say “I care.”
-Whether you are a parent, a teacher, a pastor, a store clerk or a neighbor, you can build assets in youth.

 Get started today!
 Read the 40 Developmental Assets.
-What one youth do you know that you could begin to build assets in?
-What ONE thing could you do?
 If building assets feels overwhelming, start small.
 Could you thank the bagger at the grocery store by name and tell them you appreciate her putting your eggs on top of the sack?
-Could you wave and smile at the children on your block walking to school every day?
+Could you wave and smile at the children on your block walking to school every day

-Ready to take more on?
-Try reading one of these books on building communities to build assets in youth.
-Great KIDS make Great COMMUNITIES has these and others available for lending in our office:
+Ready to take on more?
+Try reading one of these books on building communities and assets in youth.
+Great KIDS make Great COMMUNITIES has these and others available for lending in our office.